BioPortal provides access to commonly used biomedical ontologies and to tools for working with them. BioPortal allows you to

 Further information about the workings of the Annotator is available at Shah et al BMC Bioinformatics.
 2009 Sep 17;10 Suppl 9:S14

 This page shows selected projects which make use of BioPortal technology.
-To add your project to this list press the "Create New Project" button.
-You must be logged in to BioPortal to create a new project.
+To add your project to this list press the "Create new project" button.
+Note that you must be logged in to BioPortal to create a project.

 You need to create an account on BioPortal if you don’t already have one: